Exotic And Unusual Paphiopedilum Orchids

 Paphiopedilum is a Greek derivative from the words Paphius and Pedilon, which means shoes.
-Paphiopedilum orchids are also known as Lady’s Slipper Orchids, and have some traits not generally found in orchids.
-They are well sought after by orchid enthusiasts, even as they become rarer to find.
+They are also known as Lady’s Slipper Orchids, and have some traits not generally found in them.
+They are well sought after by enthusiasts, even as they become rarer to find.

 They are easy to grow but do take a lot of tenacity and patience to succeed in gaining long lasting blooms, which have a waxy texture.
 Some blooms can last up to 6 weeks on the plant.

 The flowers are beautiful with variegated blossoms which gives them an exotic look.
-They have a fascinating range of colors which draws many orchid fanciers to admire their beauty.
+They have a fascinating range of colors which draws many fanciers of these flowers to admire their beauty.
 The flowers can be white, maroon, yellow, red, pink, green and deep burgundy (almost black).
-The blooms on some slipper orchids can be quite extravagant with long, twisting petals and vivid blooms.
+The blooms on some slipper ones can be quite extravagant with long, twisting petals and vivid blooms.
 An example of this flower is the Paphiopedilum Philippinense var.
 Roebelenii.

-Although the orchid has a rather large petal, almost pitcher shaped, this plant is not carnivorous.
+Although this flower has a rather large petal, almost pitcher shaped, this plant is not carnivorous.
 The use of the large petal is to retain the pollinators so that they visit the correct parts of the flower.
 In fishing terms it’s called the “catch and release” program.

 Some species also have hairs, warts, stripes and other markings which make them so interesting in appearance.

 They are easily recognized by a cup-like lip called the pouch and a prominent dorsal sepal, which looks like a dainty little slipper.
 Hence they were given the name Lady’s Slipper.
-Another description that has been given to the flower is Helmet and Moustache, which when you look at it, is a very apt description!
+Another description that has been given to the flower is helmet and mustache, which when you look at it, is a very apt description!

 The plants are mostly found growing on the ground or rocks but there are certain species like Paphiopedilum Lowii which grow in trees.
 They are a small to moderate sized plant, with leaves that are stiff, waxy or leathery.
 They range in color from glossy green to beautifully mottled.
 The leaves are generally a fan-shaped tuft.

 The plant has an erect stem and bears one or more flowers, which arise from the center of each new growth.
-Some species such as Paphiopedilum Stonei and Paphiopedilum Rothschildianurn, can produce up to six flowers on each stem.
+Some species such as Paphio Stonei and Rothschildianurn, can produce up to six flowers on each stem.

 The main blooming season is from mid-autumn onwards, although some variations occur among the species.